 There’s ample space in the X-Trail for adults and its boot is pretty spacious, but it’s not terribly stylish…

-The X-Trail’s interior doesn’t look quite as smart as a Kia Sorento’s cabin but everything feels just as solid.
-All versions feature some nice textured plastics on the dashboard, a set of silver air vents and glossy piano-black plastics on the centre console, but none feel particularly posh.
+The Nissan X-Trail’s interior doesn’t look quite as smart as a Kia Sorento’s cabin but everything feels just as solid.
+All cars feature some nice textured plastics on the dashboard, a set of silver air vents and glossy piano-black plastics on the centre console, but none feel particularly posh.

 That said, its sturdy heating and ventilation controls are all within easy reach and they’re laid out in a logical grid – just like in a Kia Sorento or Skoda Kodiaq.
 The Nissan’s steering wheel controls feel disappointingly cheap though.
 Hop in the back and you’ll quickly find a few hard plastics and some sharp trims.
 Nothing feels flimsy or brittle, however, but it’s still not quite as well-built as the Kodiaq.

-Pick a mid-range Acenta version and you’ll be treated to metal-look trims, a leather steering wheel and a huge panoramic glass roof that makes the interior feel even airier.
+Pick a mid-range X-Trail Acenta car and you’ll be treated to metal-look trims, a leather steering wheel and a huge panoramic glass roof that makes the interior feel even airier.

 A slick seven-inch touchscreen infotainment system is reserved for N-Vision models and above and you’ll have to fork out for a top-spec Tekna model if you want leather seats as standard.